 The SM is the symbol of demise of Citroën as an independent company.
 It is also the story of corporate management embracing the “bigger is better” theory, and the engineering department wanting to make a better and more sophisticated car, but ending up with something that was just more complex, less reliable and infinitely more expensive than the models it already had.

-In the late ’60s, Citroën, at last freed from family control, embarked on a buying spree: Read More
+In the late ’60s, Citroën, at last freed from family control, embarked on a buying spree: It acquired Read More

 The Diablo was introduced in 1991 under Lamborghini’s brief period of Chrysler ownership, preserving but refining its layout, smoothing out the body’s humps and bumps and improving occupant accommodations.
 In the middle of the ’90s, Lamborghini built 31 Diablos prepared for use on the racetrack.
 The race version, known as the SV-R (for Sport Veloce, Race), was for competition in the new one-marque Lamborghini Diablo Supertrophy series.
 Customers could purchase an SV-R along with a season of racing.
 Lamborghini Read More